-Clients turn to Mark Rotatori for his formidable experience representing companies in commercial litigation matters with an emphasis on federal and state tax controversies, public-private partnership disputes, and fraud litigation, including False Claims Act (FCA) and consumer fraud cases.
+Clients turn to Mark Rotatori for his formidable experience representing corporate clients in commercial litigation matters with an emphasis on valuation disputes, fraud litigation, including False Claims Act (FCA) and consumer fraud cases, and tax disputes.
 He has more than 25 years of extensive trial and appellate experience in these areas in state and federal courts.

-Mark's recent cases include obtaining a multimillion dollar verdict for Bridgestone/Firestone against the IRS in Nashville federal court, winning summary judgment in favor of Mayo Clinic in a tax refund lawsuit in Minnesota federal court, defeating a class certification motion in a case alleging nonpayment of tax against Expedia and Hotels.com in Chicago federal court, successfully defending Williams-Sonoma in an income tax sourcing case, dismissing FCA lawsuits brought against retailers for alleged nonpayment of sales and use tax, and reversing, on appeal, a state court ruling relating to a dispute over rates charged by public utility, Illinois American Water.
-He also defended the City of Chicago in its highly publicized parking meter dispute and eliminated its billion dollar exposure being sought by a consortium of private companies with a concession interest.
+Mark's recent cases include eliminating the City of Chicago's billion dollar exposure over the post-closing valuation of its highly publicized parking meter concession with a consortium of private companies, obtaining a multimillion dollar verdict for Bridgestone/Firestone against the Internal Revenue Service (IRS) in Nashville federal court, defeating class certification against Expedia and Hotels.com in Chicago federal court, successfully defending Williams-Sonoma in an income tax sourcing case, dismissing FCA lawsuits brought against retailers for alleged nonpayment of sales and use tax, and reversing, on appeal, a state court ruling relating to a dispute over rates charged by public utility, Illinois American Water.

 Mark is a leader in the legal community where he serves as chairperson of the board of directors for Equip for Equality, a nonprofit that operates the federally mandated Protection and Advocacy System for Illinois, and is a director for the Public Interest Law Initiative.

 Mark is also the pro bono partner and loss prevention partner for the Chicago Office.

 Illinois Appellate Court Upholds Chicago Revenue Ruling on Taxation of Transactions Outside City Limits